Deep Investigation of Neutral Gas Origins (DINGO): Options for the Processing and Storage of Radio Astronomy Data for robust Deep Spectral Line Imaging in the SKA-Era using uv-Grids: Results

-Figure \ref{fig:bench_par_compress} shows this comparison for the 100-channel case, but with MGARD compression during the writing stage of the processing.
+Figure \ref{fig:bench_par_compress} shows this comparison for the 100-channel case where the different storage managers provide comparable results, but with \texttt{MGARD} compression enabled during the writing stage of the processing.
 Lossless compression appears to perform significantly better than the same processing with lossy compression.
-In the current implementation, MGARD is run completely on CPUs, however, it is written to run on GPUs as well.
-We plan to implement and test this compression using GPUs in the future, as we expect that this will be more time-efficient.
+In the current implementation, \texttt{MGARD} is run completely on CPUs, whereas the best performance comes from using the GPUs for compression in parallel.
+We plan to implement and test this compression using GPUs in the future, and expect that this will be more time-efficient.
 However, if the processing is I/O bound the computational costs will not be highly significant.